Colorectal cancer doubles in Gen-Xers, millennials

 "Look at me.
 I am young, I am healthy, I am a vegetarian," she recalls having said.
 "I run four days a week.
 Nobody in family has cancer.
 I don't need a colonoscopy."

-So she did a home fecal test.
+So she did a home stool DNA test.
 Results prompted doctors to order a colonoscopy.

 "Lo and behold, they found a tumor when they did it.
 It seems that I had stage 1 colon cancer," O'Shea said.